 A fiery midfielder who became an outspoken and ubiquitous voice in football media, never shying away from a controversial opinion.

-Robbie Savage's career is a story of two distinct halves, both played with maximum volume.
-On the pitch, the Welsh midfielder was a combative, blond-mopped engine for clubs like Leicester City, Birmingham City, and Blackburn Rovers, defined by his relentless work rate and a knack for drawing the ire of opponents and referees alike.
-His playing style was pure provocation, earning him a unique place in Premier League lore.
-After hanging up his boots, Savage seamlessly transitioned into punditry, where his same unfiltered energy made him a staple of BBC and BT Sport broadcasts.
-His willingness to offer blunt, often divisive analysis has cemented his status as a media figure fans love to debate, proving his understanding of the game's dramatic pulse extends far beyond the touchline.
+Robbie Savage played as a combative, blond-mopped midfielder for Leicester City, Birmingham City, and Blackburn Rovers.
+Born in 1974, he defined himself by relentless work rate and a knack for drawing the ire of opponents and referees.
+His playing style was pure provocation.
+After retiring, Savage transitioned into punditry, bringing the same unfiltered energy to BBC and BT Sport broadcasts.
+He offers blunt, often divisive analysis.
+His understanding of football's dramatic pulse extends beyond the touchline, making him a media figure fans love to debate.

 1965–1980